Futures Studies as a Quest for Meaning (2019): Open here

 He has received professional recognition from several sources.
 These include three ‘Most Important Futures Works’ awards from the Association of Professional Futurists.
 The first was for the 2005 Knowledge Base of Futures Studies, Professional Edition, CD-ROM.
 The second was for a special issue of Futures on Integral Futures Methodologies in 2008.
 The third was for The Biggest Wake-Up Call in History.
 During 2009 Richard was appointed as Patron of the Asian Foresight Institute which is based at Dhurakij Pundit University in Bangkok.
 Then in 2010 he was voted one of ‘the best all-time Futurists’ by members of the Foresight Network, Shaping Tomorrow.
 He became an Emeritus member of the APF in 2015.

-While attempting to slowly ‘wind back’ a close to 40-year commitment to futures work he remains active on several editorial boards, in mentoring members of the ‘next generation’ of foresight practitioners and related projects.
-With Josh Floyd he has recently guest edited a special issue of Foresight (vol 16 no 6, 2014) on ‘Descent Pathways.’
-Currently, with Anita Sykes-Kelleher and others, he is working on a History of Futures in Australia.
+While attempting to steadily ‘wind back’ a close to 40-year commitment to futures work he remains active on several editorial boards and in mentoring members of the ‘next generation’ of foresight practitioners.
+With Josh Floyd he guest edited a special issue of Foresight (vol 16 no 6, 2014) on ‘Descent Pathways.’
+Similarly with Anita Sykes-Kelleher and others, he is assembling materials for a History of Futures in Australia.
 Other fruitful activities include thinking about writing his memoirs, advanced photographic work (birds, street art and restoring antique images), art, occasional film festivals and grandchildren in the UK and Australia.
 Finally, with the support of the APF he and Andy Hines have recently embarked on a new update of the KBFS – The Knowledge Base of Futures Studies 2020.